-Application deadline and initial review of applications is April 19, 2019.
+Application deadline and initial review of applications is April 17, 2020.

-Prospective candidates will be invited to an interview with a selection panel prior to the end of April.
+Prospective candidates will be invited to an interview with a selection panel.
 Arrangement can be made for interviews to be conducted via web-based platforms.

-June 29, 2019 is the last day for late applications.
-Note that late applications will only be considered if seats are available.
+Late applications will only be considered if seats are available.